Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Why we’re having bigger babies these days.
 Plus, what it means when you lose your mucus plug. 😬

-Baby Natural’s weighing in at seven, eight, or even nine pounds this week, and is somewhere around 20 inches long.
+Baby Natural’s weighing in at 7, 8, or even 9 pounds this week, and is somewhere around 20 inches long.

 There is no doubt about it, we are birthing larger babies than ever before in history.
 You can thank a constant and stable food supply for that one, as well as education.
 Unlike earlier generations, most moms don't smoke while pregnant (thank goodness!), which can lead to lower birth weight.
 We also have higher rates of gestational diabetes these days, which contributes to the bigger baby trend.